cgonzalezITA/DSFiware-hackathon/assets/docs/README-trustAnchor.md

       # Running command [kubectl exec -it -n trust-anchor netutils-65cd7b88b8-jw9pp  --  curl http://tir:8080/v4/issuers]
       ---
       {"self":"/v4/issuers/","items":[],"total":0,"pageSize":0,"links":null}

-      kExec utils -- curl -I http://tir:8080/v4/issuers
-      # Running command [kubectl exec -it -n trust-anchor netutils-65cd7b88b8-jw9pp  --  curl -I http://tir:8080/v4/issuers]
-      ---
-      HTTP/1.1 200 OK
-      date: Tue, 12 Nov 2024 16:31:45 GMT
-      connection: keep-alive
-      transfer-encoding: chunked
       ```

       These previous commands show that the service is available.

 4. Identify the pieces to create a new apisix route.
-   - Decide a DNS to expose the Trusted Issuer Registry. eg. _fiwaredsc-trustanchor.local_
+   - Decide a DNS to expose the Trusted Issuer Registry. eg. `_fiwaredsc-trustanchor.local_` and for Local DNS register it as root at the '/etc/hosts' file (ubuntu) and/or 'C:\Windows\System32\drivers\etc\hosts' file (windows)
-   - Decide the methods to be exposed at the route (the lesser, the better)
+      ```script
+      PUBLIC_IP=$(hostname -I | awk '{print $1}')
+      DNS_CONSUMER="fiwaredsc-trustanchor.local"
+      LINE="$PUBLIC_IP  $DNS_CONSUMER"
+      echo "Add \"$LINE\" line to /etc/hosts file"
+      ```

    - Identify the service to be connected to the route.
-In the apisix section, all the services exposed, belonged to the same k8s namespace, but from now on, all the services are exposed at different namespaces and hence, the  naming of a service for being globally accessible across the kubernetes cluster is **SVCNAME.NAMESPACE.svc.cluster.local**.
+In the apisix section, all the services exposed, belong to the same k8s namespace, but from now on, all the services are exposed at different namespaces and hence, the  naming of a service for being globally accessible across the kubernetes cluster is **SVCNAME.NAMESPACE.svc.cluster.local**.
 To double check the naming, the _nslookup_ method could be used from inside a pod of the namespace trust-anchor
     ```shell
     kExec utils -- nslookup tir
     # Running command [kubectl exec -it -n trust-anchor netutils-65cd7b88b8-jw9pp  --  nslookup tir]